 If you know he's been having trouble staying when you're 25 feet away, move in closer for the next bunch of stays so that he is successful.
 You'll build his confidence by doing this and create a more relaxing atmosphere.

 I'm always amazed at how dogs can read your mood and body language like a book, and being stressed and frustrated will only cause your pooch to get anxious and have a harder time learning.

 A long line is the perfect tool to use to better a dog's recall, too.
 Use it whenever you are outside with your dog until you are 150% sure that he will come when called immediately, even under distraction!

-I used to take Justice to the park, the beach, and the trails on a long line.
+I used to take my old dog Justice to the park, the beach, and the trails on a long line.
 Remember, if you can prevent your dog from being able to ignore your call to come by using the line to reel him in, you can avoid it from becoming a bad habit in the first place.

 So what is an e-collar used for, exactly?
 I call it an "invisible leash".
-It give my dog the freedom to be without a leash while still giving me the ability to correct her (as I would with a leash and collar on) in case she decides to ignore me while doing off leash dog training.
+It give my dog the freedom to be without a leash while still giving me the ability to correct him (as I would with a leash and collar on) in case he decides to ignore me while doing off leash dog training.
 And there are many different types and brands of e-collars...